Aramantos/MS1-World-Wide-Web/README.md

 *   "Anton" font (san serif as backup) for header and footer
 *   "Titillium" font (san serif as backup) for all section content.

-**Images**

-The image selection has been carefully considered to best showcase each reserve.

 **User Stories**

+“When was the internet developed and how did it come to be?”

 “I have always wondered who was behind the development of the internet”

-“When was the internet developed and how did it come to be?”

-“This site (CERN) is not easy to digest”

-“The original sites layout and design is quite off-putting”
+“This sites (CERN)layout and design is quite off-putting”

-“When was the internet developed and how did it come to be?”

 ** **